kiva/protocol-common/README.md

 # Manual Building & Publishing
 (Note: only run the below steps if you want to manually build a package, generally it's better just to let CD do it)
 1. Make sure node version matches node version used in protocol docker images.
 Currently this is v8.12.0.
-2. Pull from master branch
+2. Pull from main branch
 3. Update version number in package.json
 4. Run `npm run build`
 5. Get npm token and set it with `export NPM_TOKEN=<put token here>`